On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Summary and Discussion

-Starting from the analysis presented in this paper and the strategy to impose symmetry-reduction constraints in the canonical theory, several questions were raised out of which various directions for future investigations can be opened.
-Two of them have been already discussed in Sec.~\ref{sec:outlook}.
-Let us then close this paper by briefly summarising them as well as by giving an outlook on further possible directions.
+Starting from the analysis presented in this paper and the strategy to impose symmetry-reduction constraints in the canonical theory, various directions for future investigations can be opened.~Let us close this work by summarising some of them.

 \textsf{\textbf{Quantum symmetry reduction:}} In the present paper we focused on the implementation of symmetry-reduction constraints at the classical level, and on the quantisation of the classically symmetry-reduced theories so obtained.~A first natural interesting direction would consist then in understanding how the symmetry reduction can be instead performed at the quantum level.~Such a question for the case of a (free) scalar field theory was discussed in Sec.~\ref{sec:symredscalarQFT} where the main steps were also sketched.~Even though we pursued a more intuitive than systematic approach, this was enough to reproduce the scaling behaviour of the classically symmetry-reduced and then quantised theory.~This allowed us also to discuss the limitations of the homogeneous truncation and spell out the condition for its validity ($Lm\gg 1$).~A systematic analysis would however still be required.~Moreover, our main interest relies on applying and eventually extend it to the gravitational case with the general aim of trying to better understand the relation at the quantum level between full LQG and its symmetry reduced sectors describing quantum mini- and midi-superspace models such as cosmology or black holes.~This also connects to already existing literature as e.g.~\cite{BodendorferAnEmbeddingOf, BodendorferQuantumReductionTo,Bodendorfer:2014wea,Bodendorfer:2015qie} in the context of cosmology and black holes.~Specifically, the fact that the canonical analysis for cosmology discussed here is based on variables which are part of the full set of non-isotropic variables introduced in \cite{BodendorferAnEmbeddingOf, BodendorferQuantumReductionTo} to construct an explicit embedding of LQC into a full theory context, the former being understood as a one-vertex (=lattice point) truncation of the latter, provides us with a promising starting point to bridge between symmetry-reduced and full theory context also at the the quantum level.~Of particular interest in this direction would be to first consider interacting field theories and eventually study the relation to renormalisation.~In this respect, the dependence of coupling constants on the fiducial cell as found in Sec.~\ref{sec:quantuminteractions} should be further investigated and clarified from a full QFT perspective.~As anticipated in the previous section, intriguing questions in this direction are for instance: Is the fiducial cell related to a running coupling and renormalisation?
 How important are the small modes in the interacting theory?~We will come back on this point later in this section.